w3c/w3c-website-redesign-documentation/_posts/2021-07-21-redesigning-the-landing-page-for-technical-reports.md

 - Report ↓

+The original design thinking was to display a short summary of information to help users scan the page, and allow users to expand this to see more detail.

-The problem here is inconsistency and compounded material dishonesty.
+However, the problem here is inconsistency and complexity.
 Two collapsible groups of content with different presentations and interactions which depend on what state the page is in.
-Three, if we count the default collapsible found on other pages.

 Sometimes the title of the collapsible is also the element that toggles the collapsible, sometimes it isn't.
 Sometimes this element is to the far right, forcing your eyes to move across the page in a criss-cross pattern, some times it isn't.

 *Fun fact: during development, JavaScript struggled to cope with progressively enhancing 1017 reports into nested collapsible.*

 ### Overwhelming amount of information